Merrill Edge vs. Fidelity

 Margin Services

-All three brokers offer margin for approved securities, which can increase both gains and losses.
-Fidelity’s margin rates go from 12.575% to
+All three brokerages offer margin trading for eligible securities, which increases both potential gains and losses.
+Fidelity’s margin rates range from 11.825% to

 Bonus Services

-DRIP Service: Fidelity, Schwab, and Merrill Edge all offer automatic dividend reinvestment for stocks, ETFs, and mutual funds.
+DRIP Service: All three brokers offer automatic dividend reinvestment for stocks, ETFs, and mutual funds.

 Recommendations

-Active Stock/ETF Trading: Fidelity is great for fractional shares.
-Both Fidelity and Schwab are strong choices for desktop trading.
+Active Stock/ETF Trading: Fidelity stands out for fractional shares.
+Fidelity and Schwab are both strong on desktop platforms.

 Promotions